-The original short story by Annie Proulx was published in the 13 October 1997 issue of The New Yorker, without the italicized prologue which was included in the later version published in "Close Range", her collection of short stories.
-Diana Ossana, co-screenwriter and a producer on the film, read it, then asked her colleague Larry McMurtry to read the story.
+The original short story by Annie Proulx was published in the October 13, 1997 issue of The New Yorker, without the italicized prologue which was included in the later version published in "Close Range", her collection of short stories.
+Diana Ossana, co-Screenwriter and a Producer on the film, read it, then asked her colleague Larry McMurtry to read the story.
 He refused, stating he doesn't read short fiction, because he can't write it.
 She persisted, however, and he ultimately agreed.
 McMurtry handled the marital dramas and the Western elements, while Ossana concentrated on the male relationship, McMurtry feeling that he was not up to the task of conveying that realistically.
-Some reports have it that director Ang Lee barred screenwriter McMurtry from the set of the movie.
-A spokeswoman for Focus Features, which is producing it, commented: "Larry McMurtry rarely goes on sets because he has very severe allergies."
-McMurtry was also in the midst of writing a novel when filming began and ended; no one barred him from the set.
-Ossana was on set during the entire filming.
+Some reports have it that Ang Lee barred Screenwriter McMurtry from the set of the movie.
+A spokeswoman for Focus Features, which produced it, commented: "Larry McMurtry rarely goes on sets, because he has very severe allergies."
+McMurtry was also in the midst of writing a novel, when filming began and ended.
+No one barred him from the set.
+Ossana was on-set during the entire filming.

 The trivia items below may give away important plot points.

 In a November 2010 interview on the National Public Radio program "Fresh Air," Anne Hathaway told interviewer Terry Gross that she actually has no idea whether or not her character, Lureen, tells the truth in the phone conversation in which Lureen tells Ennis how Jack died.
-Hathaway said that she shot two takes of the scene: one in which Lureen "knew what was going on with Jake's character Jack and that he'd been cheating on me with men and that I knew about the gay bashing," and one in which Lureen "had no idea... you know, it was a terrible accident with a car tire."
-Hathaway told Gross that instead of using all of either take, there were shots from both takes edited into the final movie, so she doesn't know what the director's or the editor's intentions for her character or for the truth about Jack's death really were.
-She also said that she has never asked director Ang Lee what he thinks the truth is because "Ang knows the truth in his head, and it's not important to me.
-I actually think I get to be a part of the film as an audience member because I don't know, because I think the ambiguity is what is the strength of that scene and what's heartbreaking about it."
+Hathaway said that she shot two takes of the scene: one in which Lureen "knew what was going on with Jake's character Jack, and that he'd been cheating on me with men, and that I knew about the gay bashing," and one in which Lureen "had no idea... you know, it was a terrible accident with a car tire."
+Hathaway told Gross that instead of using all of either take, there were shots from both takes edited into the final movie, so she doesn't know what Ang Lee's or the editors' intentions for her character, or for the truth about Jack's death really were.
+She also said that she has never asked Ang Lee what he thinks the truth is, because "Ang knows the truth in his head, and it's not important to me.
+I actually think I get to be a part of the film as an audience member, because I don't know, because I think the ambiguity is what is the strength of that scene, and what's heartbreaking about it."

 Ang Lee recounted in several interviews that when Michelle Williams needed to film the scene in which her character is devastated to discover that her husband is involved with another man, she urged Heath Ledger (her off-screen, as well as on-screen, love interest) and Jake Gyllenhaal to intensify their kissing.